rokartur/kuka/README.md

     This will generate a `Kuka.dat` file in the project's root directory.
 5. Open the `Kuka.dat` file in RoboWorks software to visualize the robot's movements.

+## Output Format

 The `Kuka.dat` file contains a series of lines, where each line represents the state of the angles of all six robot parts at a given time step.
-The first line contains the part labels.
+The first line contains the part labels (`KukaTheta-1` through `KukaTheta-6`), and subsequent lines contain the angle values formatted to 2 decimal places.

+## Key Differences from Original

+*   Rewritten in TypeScript with type safety
+*   Functional programming approach instead of class-based
+*   Automatic step calculation based on target duration
+*   Built-in easing functions for smooth animations
+*   Simplified API with fewer parameters (no manual acceleration parameter)
+*   Enhanced `moveMultipleParts` function for complex coordinated movements